 Kathy McGrath

 My husband is Eeyou from Chisasibi, in Eeyou Istchee—Cree territory in northern Quebec.
-We met almost 10 years ago when I came to work in his community for what I thought would be just a few months… but life had other plans.
-We've been together ever since.
-We chose to live in Chisasibi, build our home, and grow our family.
-I'm now the mama of two beautiful little beings—our first was born in 2021, and our second in 2023.
+We met 10 years ago when I came to work in his community for what I thought would be just a few months...
+But life had other plans.
+We have been together ever since.
+We chose to live in Chisasibi, build our home, and grow our family here.
+I am now the mama of two beautiful little beings—our first was born in 2021, and our second in 2023.

-Together, we’re a proud multiethnic family, blending Eeyou and Québécois (French Canadian) roots.
-We’re also multiracial, multicultural, and multilingual—which makes life in our home rich, lively, and always full of learning, laughter, and love.
+Together, we are a proud multiethnic family, blending Eeyou and Québécois (French Canadian) roots.
+We are also multiracial, multicultural, and multilingual—which makes life in our home rich, lively, and always full of learning, laughter, and love.

 Dandelions symbolize: